thomasokken/free42/mac/README.txt

 When Free42 runs, it will create three additional files; they are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the keyboard map, respectively.
-These files will be stored in a directory named .free42 within your home directory.
+These files will be stored in the directory
+$HOME/Library/Application Support/Free42.
-Free42 comes with two skins built in, but you may use different ones, by placing them in the $HOME/.free42 directory.
+Free42 comes with two skins built in, but you may use different ones, by placing them in the directory $HOME/Library/Application Support/Free42.
 They will show up in the Skin menu immediately.

 Uninstalling Free42:

-Remove Free42 Decimal, Free42 Binary, and the $HOME/.free42 directory and its contents.exe.
+Remove Free42 Decimal, Free42 Binary, and the directory
+$HOME/Library/Application Support/Free42 and its contents.

 Documentation